nodejs/node/doc/api/quic.md

 * Type: {quic.Session}

-The server {Session} that has been created.
+The server {quic.Session} that has been created.

 #### Class: `StreamEvent`

 * Events: {Event}

-The `StreamEvent` is emitted by a {Session} whenever a peer-initiated {Stream}
-has been created.
+The `StreamEvent` is emitted by a {quic.Session} whenever a peer-initiated {quic.Stream} has been created.

 ##### `streamEvent.name`